gitenter/gitenter/capsid/doc/rest-notes.md

 		+ Should not be supported on all resources by default
 	+ Standard(s):
 		+ [Open Data Protocol (OData) URL Conventions](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part2-url-conventions.html)
++ Versioning
+	+ Make efforts to not need versioned representations
+		+ Verisioning indicates a poor API design
+		+ Big con of versioning: Adds a lot of complexity to an API and to the clients.
+		+ But if decide to do will cause consumers to break later when the change is unavoidable.
+	+ Clients can be tolerant to new properties, as the advent of JSON usage for representations.
+		+ But do not:
+			+ Change the meaning of existing property
+				+ Content
+				+ Validation rules
+	+ Technical methods:
+		+ ~~Indicate in URL itself~~
+			+ Used by Twitter/Facebook/Google
+			+ API management tools like WSO2 require this form.
+			+ Why not use it:
+				+ REST constraints should embrace the built-in header system of the HTTP specification
+				+ Break the rule that a new URI should be added only when a new resource or concept is introduced--not representation changes
+		+ Write in HTTP header, and resolve via content negotiation
+			+ In GET request: `Accept: [format]; version=[____]`
+			+ In response: `Content-Type: [format]; version=[____]`
+			+ Use "best match" when no version is specified -- oldest supported version.

 ### Cross-Origin Resource Sharing (CORS)